canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 I have taken very few drugs in my life out of a great sense of fear at how irrationally I might behave under the influence of something (as if I was so rational without them!)---really only trying weed and alcohol in the last few months in very mild doses, under the guidance of trusted friends.
 I know other people who have gotten very into overusing drugs, usually in periods of abandonment and isolation; I also know far too many people for whom drugs are the only available support for getting on with life in the midst of chronic pain and severe trauma.
 And I know how my society draws a line around 'addicts', and blames them for their own isolation which makes heavy drug use so tempting.
 I have seen people---all young Black men---stopped by police around me and taken away to an unknown incarceration in the 'justice' system for the sake of a tiny quantity of weed, one of the least harmful drugs to exist.

-The thing that strikes me at the end of all of this is the profound sense of undetermination and possibility.
-We barely know what our brains are capable of, or what strange pleasures this flesh is capable of experiencing.
+So although the books treat drugs with a certain wariness, it is mostly with a view of pragmatism.
 We are a world of billions of people who are, to varying degrees traumatised, atomised, and put into survival mode between little islands of connection and fulfilment, taunted with narratives of success and power and the games of the great egregores that run through our heads.
+We barely know what our brains are capable of, what strange experiences this flesh is capable of witnessing; using drugs and not using them carries no real moral value.
 Many of those people use drugs for what society deems 'good' and 'bad' reasons; this is just part of the general evolving behaviour of organisms, not some special abberation.
 So it is in Baru's world, so it is here.

-## Putting fun stuff in the brain: the Cancrioth
+## Putting more fun stuff in the brain: the Cancrioth

 We have discussed so far mostly a variety of things happening to brains that are firmly rooted in the real world, but now let us move to the slightly stranger end.
 I discussed the Cancrioth before, in [article 3](/crit/baru/tyrant-3-wizards).
 As mentioned, they believe memories can be carried by transmissible cancers, and as such a life may persist through different bodies.

 On the face of it, this is a mistaken belief.
 We presently understand memories as being somehow encoded into the structure of neural connections in the brain, referred to as an [engram](https://en.wikipedia.org/wiki/Engram_(neuropsychology)).
 I thought this was better-understood than it seems to be, and this was understood as changes of the strength of the link between neurons, but this seems less evident than I thought.
-Still, the concept has been used in computer system designs to create 'neural networks', where a behaviour is encoded by the strength of links between 'cells'.
+Still, the concept has been used in computer system designs to create 'neural networks', where a behaviour is encoded by the strength of links between nodes in a graph, essentially creating a very complicated multivariable polynomial function.

+The idea that memories could be stored outside the brain is currently viewed with great skepticism, especially after iatrogenic 'body memory' was invoked in the late 20th century as a way to supposedly reveal repressed memories of satanic child abuse cults.
+There is some sympathy now towards the view of 'extended cognition' which may include tools like reminders we use to keep information to hand, but this tends to be treated mostly as a philosophical exercise I think.

-The Cancrioth do not favour this explanation, if ever they had heard it.
-They believe memories may live in the 'immortata', immortal cell lines which are passed down a 'line' of receptive individuals.
-These tumours prefer various parts of the body, such as the stalks of the 'Eye', but the one we're going to look at now is of course the Brain.
+The Cancrioth, scientists as they may be, do not favour this account of memory.
+They believe memories may also be passed down the 'immortata', immortal cell lines which are passed down a 'line' of receptive individuals.
+These tumours prefer various parts of the body, such as the stalks of the 'Eye', or the Womb's womb, but the one we're going to look at now is of course the Brain.

-The Brain kills herself at the end of the book, but not before passing her cancer on, as part of an ambition to incite a massive war against Falcrest which will plunge the world into ruin.
+The Brain kills herself at the end of the book, but not before passing her cancer on, as part of an ambition to incite a massive war against Falcrest.
 To receive her cancer, she has been trepanned, which Baru sees as an exquisitely dangerous procedure.
 (Trepanation is a fascinating topic beyond the scope of this article, but maybe I'll talk about it if I ever write about the manga <cite>Homunculus</cite>...)

 Let's get to know her!
 The Brain has an unusual perception of time, which she attributes to being an immortal being: